draekien/draekien/README.md

 ### Showcase

 - [BookMQ](https://stark-sierra-09793.herokuapp.com/): A university group project to create a MVP website around a chosen product / service.
 I designed the UX experience and did the majority of the work getting the project up and running.
 You can find a library of screenshots [here](https://github.com/draekien/book-mq/tree/main/screenshots) and a clone of the Uni repository [here](https://github.com/draekien/book-mq)
+- [FluentConstructorAssertions](https://github.com/draekien/FluentConstructorAssertions): a way of fluently validating your class constructors.
+- [FluentUtils](https://github.com/draekien/Draekien.FluentUtils): a collection of micro-packages that were created with the aim of reducing the amount of boilerplate required in a .NET Core 5/6 project

 <details>